Skip to main content

 • Reduce irrelevant opportunities by prioritizing funders most likely to align with your work.

-• Understand why grants were matched through Match Insights that explain why each opportunity fits your project
+• Understand why grants were matched through Match Insights, which explains why each opportunity fits your project

 Follow these steps to create a new project using Prospecting Assistant.